aurimas13/Communication-of-Services/README.md

 ```
 make docker_propagator
 ```
+`ADDITIONAL IMPORTANT NOTE:` If you want to run Docker via Makefile and do not want to use the default ports, you will need to update the Makefile command.
+A future improvement is to replace this with a variable in the Makefile so you do not need to configure it.

 Be aware that if you run by Docker, the input and target paths need to be defined for the docker container are not your local system specifically.
 By executing `docker exec -it api_service bash` or `docker exec -it propagator bash` then go to where `events.json` is and by running `pwd` you may update TARGET_FILE_LOCATION or INPUT_FILE_LOCATION at the respective `.env` files.
 It could look something like this